 Consulting with you all is essential.
 This will include presentations, newsletters, emails, drop-ins, and other opportunities for people to share their thoughts.
 Follow us on Facebook for the latest news.

 This covers the rebuilding of Wharf 7 and the slipway.
 In December 2020, the resource consents were signed off by the Environment Court.

 The final design details and costings are being worked through.
-Once we get final sign off from our board and shareholder, contracts will be awarded.

 This involves extending Wharf 8, around 1.5 hectares of reclamation, dredging, and rebuilding the outer breakwater structure.
 We will also be upgrading the Southern Log Yard with our award-winning stormwater treatment system, so run-off from the entire port is captured.